Archaeology of shipwrecks: SS Georgiana (1863)

 SS Georgiana was an American steamboat, cargo ship of the Confederate States back in the mid-1800s.
 It was considered one of the most powerful confederate cruisers.
 However, on its maiden voyage it was scuttled and burned.
 In 1965, it was discovered by E. Lee Spence in Charleston, SC.
 "Today the Georgiana sits on the bottom with her huge boiler only 5 ft under the surface.
 She is now covered with a wide array of sea fan, sea whips, and living corals.
 Large sections of the hull are still intact.
 In places the starboard side of the hull protrudes over 9 ft from the sand."

 Queen Anne's Revenge - Blackbeard's flagship

 This vessel was believed to be Blackbeard's flagship after artifacts have proven its origin.
 This ship was originally named "La Concorde" and served as a French slave ship.
 As the ship managed through the Middle Passage, many French and Africans had perished or were severely ill.
 Blackbeard and his crew came across the French Ship, and were able to obtain it and the La Concorde's crew and passengers could not fight.
-In 1996, a team of researchers found artifacts near historic Beaufort Inlet that confirmed the ship's origin.
+On November 21, 1996 Intersal, Inc., while working under permit from the state of North Carolina, discovered the wrecksite.
+Intersal then handed over the wreck to the state of North Carolina in exchange for media and replica rights.
+A team of researchers found artifacts near historic Beaufort Inlet that confirmed the ship's origin.
 "Several diagnostic artifacts were recovered from the site, designated North Carolina shipwreck site 31CR314, including a bronze bell dated 1705, a sounding weight, an English blunderbuss barrel, a lead cannon apron and two cannonballs."
 These 18th century artifacts, cannons, and large anchors also confirmed the ship's identity.